- Public Works

-Residents who place these materials in carts such that damage is caused to the cart or to the collection vehicle, or otherwise use the carts for other purposes that result in damage to the cart, shall be liable for the replacement cost of the cart as well as a $15 new cart delivery fee, both of which will be added to the next monthly utility bill.
+Residents who place these materials in carts such that damage is caused to the cart or to the collection vehicle, or otherwise use the carts for other purposes that result in damage to the cart, shall be liable for the replacement cost of the cart.

-Residents can bring their hazardous wastes to the Brevard County Mulching Facility at the intersection of SR-405 (South Street) and Park Avenue or call the facility at 264-5009.
+Residents can bring their hazardous wastes to the Brevard County Mulching Facility at the intersection of SR-405 (South Street) and Park Avenue or call the facility at 264-5009 for more information.

 Provision & Use of Standardized Carts

 The City will provide one standardized refuse cart for use by residential customers and commercial can customers.
 Carts will be embossed with a unique serial number which will be recorded in a City database for each household.
 Every residential household and commercial can customer receiving refuse service from the City shall be required to use the City-provided standardized carts.